By Terri Guest and Kami Goldstein

 How do you feel about the strategies approved for consideration by the committee and which do you feel most strongly about?

 KAMI: I am excited to see what we can accomplish in 2025.
 If I had to pick one item that I feel impacts our associations the most, it is insurance.
 I am very hopeful that CAI-CLAC is able to work with legislators to get some sort of legislation passed which will protect our Associations from all of the issues they are facing regarding getting the proper insurance coverage.
-Each year it is more and more evident this is a huge problem which definitely requires some sort of solution.
+Each year it is more and more evident that this is a huge problem which definitely requires some sort of solution.

 It was an honor to be able to be a participant in this meeting as CAI-CLAC plans their legislative priorities for 2025.
-We are looking forward to working with our local LSC’s on these very important subjects!
+We are looking forward to working with our local chapter LSC’s on these very important subjects!

 If you haven’t already done so, we urge you to take a moment to sign up for CAI-CLAC email updates to stay informed.
 You can also follow us on LinkedInFacebookTwitter and YouTube for real-time updates on legislative news, resources, event updates, or legislative action.
 You can also view our Legislative Hot Bills once the 2025 legislative session begins.